adamrdrew/fenestron-ui/README.md

 The back button uses the browser engine's History system, just like a back button in a browser.
 Combined with Vue Router and a clean SPA app design this can do a great job emulating native back button behavior.

-To use TitleBar make sure `frame` is set to `false` in the window's `BrowserWindow` constructor.
+To use TitleBar make sure `frame` is set to `false` in the window's `BrowserWindow` constructor in your Electron app's main process setup code.
 I also recommend you disable the in app menu bar:

 ```javascript
   win = new BrowserWindow({